aclu-national/detention-network-analysis/README.md

 |JACKSON PARISH CORRECTIONAL CENTER|15421|4.04%|

 ## State Analysis
+*note*: our state look-up sheet only contains 4,262 distinct detention facilities, but out of the 617 detention facilities in our dataset, it only contains 472 of these facilities.
+This means that there are 145 detention facilities that we do not have the state for.
+We mark these states as "Unknown".
+Luckily, only 3.40% of all detentions include have unknown states.

 ### Network
 Analyzing the movement network, we find that the states with the highest in-degrees are Louisiana (81,835), Texas (19,071), and Georgia (14,133).
 We see that Louisiana has, by far, the highest number of detainees transferred to it.
 The states with the highest out-degrees are Arizona (30,313), Texas (30,175), and California (18,117).
 The states with the highest total degree are Louisiana (92,700), Texas (49,246), and Arizona (41,019).
 Below is a table showing the top 10 detention facilities ranked by degree measures.